snehakhobragade90/renovate-integrations/README.md

 ## Usage

-This project is deployed with [Gift Shop][giftshop] and the `index.js` entry point is invoked on a scheduled cadence in a [ProdEng cluster][ops-apps].
-It periodically opens pull requests against repositories that've opted in.
+This project is auto-deployed via Jenkins and Museum (see the `app.yml` file's `continuous_deploy` section).
+That deploy updates an AWS ECS container definition which runs every two hours.
+The container runs our app, which enters at the `index.js` entry point.
+We launch `Renovate` in that script.

 Renovate supports most languages we use at NerdWallet, including:
 - Go
 - JavaScript
 - Python
+- More

 ### Development